Welcome to the Mathematics Department

 There are 3 AS exams, with the OCR(MEI) exam board: Core Pure (AS), Modelling with Algorithms, and Mechanics Minor.

 At the end of year 13, there will be 4 exams: Core Pure, Modelling with Algorithms, Mechanics Minor, and Statistics Minor.

 Future Opportunities and Careers

-This A level is highly regarded by universities – and it is not uncommon for offers for course places to be lowered if they include Further Maths A level.
-Those students wishing to pursue studies in Maths, Physics, Engineering, or Computer Science will often benefit in their first year at university – as Further Maths covers much content that is used at undergraduate level.
+This A Level is highly regarded by universities – and it is not uncommon for offers for course places to be lowered if they include Further Mathematics A Level.
+Those students wishing to pursue studies in mathematics, physics, engineering, or computer science will often benefit in their first year at university – as further mathematics covers much content that is used at undergraduate level.

-We are proud to say our Maths resit classes are given 8 hours of Maths per fortnight, to give the best possible chance of success.
-Sometimes a years extra maturity, life experience, and practice, can make a huge difference!
+We are proud to say our mathematics resit classes are given 8 hours of lessons per fortnight, to give the best possible chance of success.
+Sometimes a year's extra maturity, life experience, and practice, can make a huge difference!